Pine Creek Peak in background to left behind Mescalito

 Cairn marking start of climb View of ridge at climbout point(cairn in bottom right)

 Begin hiking west into Pine Creek Canyon.
 There is an old foundation you will encounter on your left about a mile in as you hike toward the Mescalito.
 To this point you have been following a trail with occasional forks.
 The mail trail generally follows the right hand forks, but the key is to keep heading toward Mescalito.
 As you approach, the pyramid shaped Mescalito Peak towers before you.
 Mescalito splits Pine Creek canyon into two forks.
 You need to stay to the left side of the Mescalito to enter the south fork of Pine Creek canyon and proceed up canyon.
 As you hike up the south fork canyon, you will pass a canyon on your right that is the normal route to climb the Mescalito.

-Your next landmark will be a branch of the canyon that heads to the left of the main canyon you have been following and leads toward Gunsight Notch via Terrace Canyon.
+Your next landmark will be the flying saucer formation which you should see after hiking about 1 1/4 hours from the trailhead and shortly before a branch of the canyon that heads to the left of the main canyon you have been following and leads toward Gunsight Notch via Terrace Canyon.

 Initial climbout toward NE

-After passing the cutoff to Terrace Canyon, look to the right hand canyon wall to find cairns marking the point to exit Pine Creek and the start of the climb which is perhaps a couple of hundred feet after passing the Terrace Canyon cutoff.
+After passing the beneath the flying saucer formation and before the cutoff to Terrace Canyon, look to the right hand canyon wall to find cairns marking the point to exit Pine Creek and the start of the climb which is perhaps a couple of hundred feet after passing the Terrace Canyon cutoff.